 Think about why you chose a career working with animals.
 Was it because you love business management and marketing?
 Probably not.
-It’s much more likely you were inspired by a great love for biology, medicine, and of course—pets.
-But marketing is an essential part of attracting new pet owners to your practice and keeping the regulars coming back for more.
+It’s much more likely you were inspired by a great love for biology, medicine and, of course, pets.
+Yet veterinary marketing is an essential part of attracting new clients to your practice and keeping the regulars coming back.

 The ultimate goal of any veterinary practice is to build a business recognized by pet owners as the best place to go for pet expertise and superior animal care services.
-That’s why it’s important to raise your practice’s profile—without drawing consistent attention to your practice, how will pet owners know you’re there?
+That’s why veterinary marketing strategies are important.
+Without consistent veterinary practice marketing, how will pet owners know you’re there?

-A little effort goes a long way when it comes to marketing your practice.
+A little effort goes a long way when it comes to veterinary marketing ideas and veterinary practice marketing.
 It doesn’t need to cost a ton of time or money to stand out from your competition online—and we’ve got a few tips to help.

-We’ve created a list of simple yet effective ways that can help you draw in pet owners at your veterinary clinic, and keep them coming back.
+We’ve created a list of simple yet effective ways that can help you attract pet owners to your veterinary clinic and keep them coming back.
 With the right tools and strategies, you can build your way to a better business not just for yourself, but for pets and pet parents too.

-Providing excellent, efficient and friendly service to pet patients and pet owners alike is not just good business, it’s also great marketing.
-When a client walks out of the clinic feeling satisfied, or even wowed by their veterinary experience, they are likely to share the news with friends and family.
-Good customer service speaks for itself, and it saves loads on the marketing budget!
+Providing excellent, efficient, and friendly service to pet parents and pet owners alike is not just good for business.
+It’s also great veterinary practice marketing.
+When a client walks out of your clinic feeling satisfied, or even wowed by their veterinary experience, they’re more likely to share the news with friends and family.
+Good client service speaks for itself, and it saves loads on the veterinary practice marketing budget!

-Providing exceptional customer service is a great way to improve marketing from within your clinic, but what about reaching pet owners who may not yet be clients?
+Providing exceptional client service is a great way to improve veterinary marketing for your clinic, but what about reaching pet owners who may not yet be clients?

-Most veterinary practices know they need to build an online presence, but it can be hard to stand out against the competition.
+Most veterinary practices know they need to build a strong online presence through veterinary practice marketing, but it can be hard to stand out against the competition.
 Showing who you are as a business can help.

-How’s it done?
-Step 1 is to have a team page on your veterinary practice’s website, but make sure you’re optimizing it for the greatest chance of success.
-Go beyond the basics and share your personal story of what brought you into medicine.
+A key part is to have a great team page on your practice website, but make sure you’re optimizing it for the greatest chance of success.
+Go beyond the basics and share your personal story of what brought you into veterinary medicine.
 Show some character and cultivate a likeable bio that pet owners will be drawn to.
-You can include humor, heart-warming anecdotes, or fun facts—just remember to keep it friendly and professional.
+You can include humor, heart-warming anecdotes, or fun facts.
+Just remember to keep it friendly and professional.

-If pet owners can get to know and like the person(s) behind the practice, they’ll want to engage with your services—and maybe even recommend you to others.
+If pet owners can get to know and like the people behind your practice, they’ll want to engage with your services, and perhaps recommend you to others.

 Need a home for your blog?
 WebDVM websites come with an easy-to-edit blog platform built right in.

 Everyone loves free stuff.
-Investing in some affordable promotional merchandise may not be a new marketing trick, but it holds up.
-Giving out free merch bearing your veterinary practice’s name, logo and contact information serves a couple great marketing purposes that can improve brand recognition for your clinic.
+Investing in some affordable promotional merchandise may not be a new veterinary marketing strategy, but it holds up.
+Giving out free merch bearing your veterinary practice’s name, logo, and contact information serves veterinary marketing strategies and goals that can enhance your veterinarian marketing and improve brand recognition for your clinic.

-Realistically, it doesn’t have to be big—it could be as simple as packing up some treats into individual bags with your business card attached, or having pens with your logo on them at the front desk for when someone inevitably forgets one.
+Client rewards don’t have to be big.
+They can be as simple as packing up some treats into individual bags with your business card attached, or having pens with your logo on them at the front desk for when someone inevitably forgets one.

-The key here is to find that sweet spot between how much you spend on the merchandising versus the quality of the product.
-While you want to avoid overspending on something frivolous, do try not to cheapen the product too much—this will reflect poorly on your practice and defeat the entire point of the exercise.
+The key is to find that sweet spot between how much you spend on promotions and the quality of the product.
+While you want to avoid overspending on something frivolous, try not to go too cheap on your veterinary marketing ideas.
+This could reflect poorly on your practice and defeat the purpose of veterinary practice marketing.

 Related Reading: Quick and Easy Tricks for Creating Better Videos with Your Smartphone